Access Bank Group: In Africa

+In December 2024, Access Bank Plc. signed binding contracts to acquire 100 percent shareholding Bidvest Bank in South Africa for consideration of US$159 millions (ZAR:2.8 billion).
+The deal is expected to close by June 2025 and is subject to regulatory approval.

+Acquisition of selected assets of Standard Chartered in five African countries

+In July 2023, Access Bank Group reached binding agreements with Standard Chartered Plc (SCB) of the United Kingdom for the Access group to acquire SCB shareholding in subsidiaries domiciled in Angola, Cameroon, Gambia and Sierra Leone.
+Access will also buy SCB's consumer, private & business banking business in Tanzania.
+The deal requires regulatory approval in the United Kingdom, Nigeria and in each of the five respective subsidiary domiciles.
+Completion of the acquisition is expected during H2 of 2024.

 In France and Europe

 In July 2021, the French government manifested its will to strengthen its ties with Nigerian captains of industry including Herbert Wigwe, the group managing director of Access Bank, and announced that an agreement had been signed which would allow the group to settle in France.
 This agreement confirms the group's vision and desire to extend its influence and activities to all of France and gradually to all of Europe.
 The opening of Access Bank in Paris will be managed by the group's London branch, headed by Britain's Jamie Simmonds.
 The new offices in France will focus on trade finance.
 The Nigerian bank is also considering embarking on investment and wealth management services.